Smithereens (Black Mirror): Casting and filming

+Soundtrack

 The episode's music was composed by the Japanese artist Ryuichi Sakamoto, known for his electronic music and soundtracks.
 It incorporates synthesisers which, according to Pitchfork reviewer Daniel Martin-McCormick, create "rising tension", "a looming state of emergency" and are "steadfastly integrated" with the episode.
 The soundtrack was released as an album two days after the episode's premiere.

 Analysis

 Charles Bramesco of Vulture and Matt Reynolds of Wired found the episode to have a police procedural style, similar to the third series episode "Hated in the Nation".
 Atypical for the genre, the gathering of intelligence is speedy, due to the power of the social media companies, rather than forming the majority of the episode's runtime.
 "Smithereens" is set in 2018; David Sims of The Atlantic said it "could've been pulled from today's headlines".
 He drew the connection that as with "The National Anthem", it showcases a news story which "begins to spiral out of control online".
 Vox reviewer Aja Romano found that it "blends a hefty mix of bleak nihilism and social satire" and "comes across like a thesis statement for the series as a whole".
 Louisa Mellor of Den of Geek saw a "black comedy of errors" in Chris's plan quickly going wrong in several ways, and Sims commented that the episode showcases "classic hostage tropes" including "the panicked cops, the slick negotiator [and] the snipers looking for a shot through their scopes".
 Stephanie Dube Dwilson, writing for Heavy, noted an absence of an "unexpected" or "incredibly dark" twist, as many prior episodes employ.

 The episode suggests that social media companies are unaccountable and make people vulnerable and powerless.
 Chris Longo suggested in Den of Geek that the technology is "purposely designed to give us tiny hits of dopamine".
 The former Facebook president Sean Parker spoke in a 2017 event about the addictiveness of social media, saying that he, Facebook CEO Mark Zuckerberg and Instagram's Kevin Systrom "understood this consciously" but "did it anyway".
 Mellor said that it is "gently ironic" that Chris uses a meditation app on his phone "to escape the effects of other apps".
 The social psychologist Rosanna Guadagno highlighted that "research has shown that notifications from our phones have a negative impact on our stress levels, anxiety levels, and overall wellbeing".
-The 1967 song "Can't Take My Eyes Off You", sung by Frankie Valli, occurs throughout the episode and plays in the closing credits; Mellor called the song choice "a gag about phone addiction".
+The song "Can't Take My Eyes Off You" occurs throughout the episode and plays in the closing credits; Mellor called the song choice "a gag about phone addiction".